dnanexus/dxScala/DEVELOPING.md

 3. Make your changes.
 Test locally using `sbt test`.
 4. When you are done, create a pull request against the `develop` branch.

 When a PR is merged into `develop`, SNAPSHOT packages are automatically published to GitHub packages.
+When you push to `develop` (including merging a PR), you should announce that you are doing so (e.g. via GChat) for two reasons:

+* Publishing a new snapshot requires deleting the existing one.
+If someone is trying to fetch the snapshot from the repository at the time when the snapshot workflow is running, they will get a "package not found" error.
-Although unlikely, it is possible that if two people merge into `develop` at around the same time, the older SNAPSHOT will overwrite the newer one, so you should announce when you are going to merge your PR before doing so.
+* Although unlikely, it is possible that if two people merge into `develop` at around the same time, the older SNAPSHOT will overwrite the newer one.

 ## Releasing